Published April 12, 2026

 You’d think that when the False Self identifies the causes of suffering, it would re-examine current patterns of being and make the necessary changes.

-Your Authentic (True) Self:
+Your Authentic Self: The True Self

 Lives unapologetically, but readily apologizes.